lucee/Lucee4/README.md

 Simply edit the value of the number property so that it is higher than the version on the server that you plan to patch. the "release-date" is set by the build script automaticly, so you dont have to set that.

+It is not necessary to set the release date, this is made by the build process.

 ### 6. Run ANT